How far does the rabbit hole go?

 Industry Standard Approach

 In our assumed breach campaigns, we leverage two methodologies.
 In the first methodology, we execute industry standard red team and penetration testing methodologies.
-This includes:
+This includes, among other things:

 - Credential theft, brute force, and cracking